NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Gancanagh.md

     desc: "DC 23, attack +15; __4th __  _[[Spells/Suggestion|Suggestion]]_; __3rd __  _[[Spells/Heroism|Heroism]]_; __2nd __  _[[Spells/Heal|Heal]]_, _[[Spells/Sure Footing|Sure Footing]]_; __1st __  _[[Spells/Charm|Charm (At Will)]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Truespeech]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) The gancanagh can take on the appearance of any Small or Medium humanoid.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Invigorating Passion"
     desc: "`pf2:2` (divine,emotion,mental) The gancanagh embraces or kisses a willing creature adjacent to them, infusing that creature with their invigorating passion.
 For 10 minutes, the creature gains a +1 status bonus to attack rolls and 10 temporary Hit Points.
-After that time, the target becomes [[Conditions/Fatigued|Fatigued]] for 10 minutes unless it succeeds at a DC 21 Fortitude check save.\n[[Bestiary Effects/Effect_ Invigorating Passion|Effect: Invigorating Passion]]"
+After that time, the target becomes [[Conditions/Fatigued|Fatigued]] for 10 minutes unless it succeeds at a DC 21 Fortitude check save.\n\n[[Bestiary Effects/Effect_ Invigorating Passion|Effect: Invigorating Passion]]"

 ```